PREPARING FOR YOUR DATA BREACH. Author: Chris Cronin, ISO 27001 Auditor

 So what can insurance companies do to help mitigate the risk of a data breach and demonstrate duty of care?

-- Incident Response Planning – Ready the organization for an incident.
+Ready the organization for an incident.
 This helps you respond to security incidents in compliance with regulations, and in a manner that your customers, clients and members will feel respected.
-This may include a review and update of the incident response plan, first responder training, crisis management training, review of technology in place to aid investigations, and a Service Level Agreement (SLA) with an incident response firm.
+This may include a review and update of the incident response plan, cyber security training (such as first responder training, crisis management training), review of technology in place to aid investigations, and a Service Level Agreement (SLA) with an incident response firm.
 See HALOCK’s Incident Response Plan Checklist for tips.

 As Winston Churchill once said “Never let a good crisis go to waste.”
 In the same spirit, don’t let this data breach go by the wayside without acting.
 Strike while the iron is still hot and approach Executive Management now regarding the security needs of your organization.
 If you’ve had security projects stalled, now is the time to re-approach the topic with senior management.
 This is an opportunity to improve security and reduce your organization’s liability.
 Bad things are going to happen; it’s how we plan and respond that matters.